Doctor consulting about the WID® easy Test

 Transvaginal sonography determines the endometrial thickness and, if the thickness is ≥ 3 mm, surgical, diagnostic procedures such as Tao Brush™, Pipelle™, hysteroscopy and curettage are recommended.

-In women with peri- and postmenopausal abnormal bleeding, this threshold is met or exceeded in more than 50% of cases.
+In women with peri- and postmenopausal abnormal bleeding, this threshold is reached or exceeded in over 50% of cases.

 (Evans et al., The Lancet Oncology, 2023).